Images of Stalinism (HIH1600)

-The aim of the module is to introduce students to the rich range of sources available to study the immense political, social, economic and cultural developments that characterized Stalin’s Russia.
+The aim of the module is to introduce you to the rich range of sources available to study the immense political, social, economic and cultural developments that characterized Stalin’s Russia.
 Individual seminars will focus on various sources, from ‘traditional’ written sources (such as decrees, memoirs, diaries, and letters) to other, more diverse sources (such as posters, photographs, cartoons, adverts, architecture, art and literature).
-Students will be encouraged to conduct their own research into these sources, consider their value and reliability, and use them to explore particular topics and themes.
-In doing this, the module will help students develop skills in source analysis and research that will provide a foundation for future historical work.
+You will be encouraged to conduct your own research into these sources, consider their value and reliability, and use them to explore particular topics and themes.
+In doing this, the module will help you develop skills in source analysis and research that will provide a foundation for future historical work.

 ILO: Module-specific skills

 - 1. Demonstrate a broad knowledge of the main developments of this period in Russian history.

 - 2. Assess critically the range of sources emerging from Soviet Russia.

 - 3. Assess the sources in relation to the numerous debates surrounding this period.

 ILO: Discipline-specific skills

 - 4. Identify the problems of using historical sources, e.g. bias, reliability, etc, and to compare the validity of different types of sources.